uselesstechjunks/leetcode/docs/source/readlist.rst

 		Quant, SmoothQuant: Accurate and Efficient Post-Training Quantization for Large Language Models DiT, Scalable Diffusion Models with Transformers
-		DiT, Scaling Rectified Flow Transformers for High-Resolution Image Synthesis ViT, Patch n' Pack: NaViT - a Vision Transformer for any Aspect Ratio and Resolution ViT, Long Context Transfer from Language to Vision Eval, HELM: Holistic Evaluation of Language Models Eval, MMLU: Measuring Massive Multitask Language Understanding Eval, MMMU: A Massive Multi-discipline Multimodal Understanding and Reasoning Benchmark for Expert AGI
+		DiT, Scaling Rectified Flow Transformers for High-Resolution Image Synthesis ViT, Patch n' Pack: NaViT - a Vision Transformer for any Aspect Ratio and Resolution ViT, Long Context Transfer from Language to Vision Multimodal, Transfusion: Predict the Next Token and Diffuse Images with One Multi-Modal Model Eval, HELM: Holistic Evaluation of Language Models Eval, MMLU: Measuring Massive Multitask Language Understanding Eval, MMMU: A Massive Multi-discipline Multimodal Understanding and Reasoning Benchmark for Expert AGI